aqueducthq/gitbook/example-workflows/churn-ensemble.md

 **Outline:**

 1. We will use standard Python libraries to transform our data and build a simple ensemble of churn models.
-2. We will use the Aqueduct Python API to deploy our churn prediction pipeline
+2. We will use the Aqueduct Python API to deploy our churn prediction pipeline.
-3. We will visit the Aqueduct web interface to view our deployed prediction pipeline
+3. We will visit the Aqueduct web interface to view our deployed prediction pipeline.

 ***